undead-fish/simple_rpg_dice_console/README.md

 As I'm completely new to all this coding stuff, this little app was made with the intention of being implemented in a little text based rpg for learning purposes.
 Everyone is welcome to use the code.
 Please feel free to text me, if u have an idea for optimisation, or if I did something wrong concerning open source manners.
+(Note: inside code and game are spelling mistakes regarding the singular and plural of die and dice.
+The reason is simply my english sucks and I just learned that the singular of dice is die and not dice.)

 (The programm virtualy lets you put dice of diverse kinds into a cup and roll them finaly.)